 But wait, why not just use meds?

 Disclaimer: I am not a doctor or medical professional.
 But in my humble opinion: Americans are overprescribed and undertreated, the root cause often ignored in favor of masking symptoms with medication.
-I’m not opposed to medication, I just recommend using prescription meds as a last resort, rather than a first line of defense.
+I'm not opposed to medication, I just recommend using prescription meds as a last resort, rather than the first line of defence.